akhilkatpally/akhilkatpally.github.io/_posts/2024-09-10-Education-System-Technologically-Modern-World.md

 **Education System for the Technologically Advanced Modern World:**

-**This is a draft which is in very initial stages of development, there is lot of work to finish it.**
+**This is a draft which is in initial stages of development, there is lot of work to finish it.**

 Number of Children attending government schools in Telangana is huge, providing quality education to all these children is a very challenging task.
 When proposing solutions to these problems, it is very important to judge them based on these following factors
-    • How easy to implement them.
+    **1. How easy to implement them.**
-    • Any system if not managed properly would be degraded in a quick time.
-Building solutions which doesn't need that much management and would not degrade is crucial.
+    **2. Any system if not managed properly would be degraded in a quick time.
+Building solutions which doesn't need that much management and would not degrade is crucial.**
-    • Use of technology to automate most of the tasks.
+    **3. Use of technology to automate most of the tasks.**
-    • Careful design of the systems to include concerns of students or teachers.
-It is important that the any system/solution should in some way help reduce problems of the teachers.
+    **4. Careful design of the systems to include concerns of students or teachers.
+It is important that the any system/solution should in some way help reduce problems of the teachers.**

-** more points to be added
+--more points to be added